ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM/README.md

 - Low-map, use the Cartography Table and Compass to find your way.
 The map visibility depends on the age of the table, not you.
 - Map Pins must be crafted and applied to signs in the wild, you can not apply them from the table.
 - Ships and carts are automatically tracked.
-- Death penalty: Keep 2 randomly equipped items.
-No skill loss.
+- Death penalty: Keep 1 randomly equipped item.
+No skill loss (if you disable it on the server).
 Keep all the food in your belly.
 - Regenerate your stamina when standing still even when encumbered or swimming.
 - You can sleep in any bed even if you don't own it.
 - Better comfort levels improve your healing rate.